hakanmerdan/EEESeaBoat2025/doc/brief.md

 In certain cases you may wish to detect particular frequencies while blocking others, and you have explored to do this with passive and opamp-based circuits.
 Some sensors will produce a weak signal that will need amplification.

-Signals will need to be converted into the digital domain for transmission back to the rover operator.
+Signals will need to be converted into the digital domain for transmission back to the amphibious rover operator.
 Consider whether a binary input is sufficient, or you need to measure the voltage with more precision.
 Research software libraries that can help you determine time-domain characteristics such as frequency or serial data encoding.